 Skip to content

 Victoria is a diverse and multicultural state, with many people practising a range of religions and holding a range of religious beliefs.
 The law protects your right to have a belief in a religion and practise your religion.
-It’s against the law to discriminate against you or vilify you because of your religious beliefs or activity.
+It’s against the law to discriminate against you or vilify you by subjecting you to hate speech or hateful because of your religious beliefs or activity.
 The law deals with public behaviour, not personal beliefs.

 A multicultural group of children sit on the floor.
 Their teacher sits across from them reading them a book.